Varicose Vein Treatments

 What Treatments are Available for Varicose Veins and Spider Veins?

-- Sclerotherapy is a safe and effective treatment for removing spider veins or small varicose veins.
-In sclerotherapy, a sclerosing solution is injected into the vein, causing the vein to collapse and become no longer be visible.
+- Sclerotherapy is a safe and effective treatment for spider veins and their feeding veins, as well as small varicose veins.
+In sclerotherapy, a solution or foam is injected into the affected veins, causing them to completely close and be naturally absorbed by the body.

-- Micro-incision phlebectomy is a minimally invasive surgical procedure that completely removes larger (raised) varicose veins in a single treatment with virtually no scarring and minimal post-procedure discomfort.
+- Micro-incision phlebectomy is a surgical procedure performed under local anesthesia that can completely remove small to large varicose veins in a single outpatient treatment.

 Will My Insurance Cover Vein Removal Treatments?